 Beyond counting clients: developing a measure of clinician workload with machine learning

 As mental health service providers face increasing demands, the ability to anticipate and optimize the workload of staff is critical to maintaining provider well-being and delivering equitable, effective care.
 For this reason, It is important to understand providers’ current workload as well as their capacity to take on additional work.
 Yet so far, there are a lack of consistent and reliable strategies for making equitable client assignment.
 The primary goal of this study is to evaluate the utility of machine learning models to predict the amount of work individual clients contribute to a clinician’s workload in outpatient child and youth mental health services.
-Specific objectives include, (i) identifying significant predictors of client-related workload from intake assessment data. (ii) Comparing the predictive accuracy of several machine learning models against traditional linear regression; (iii) investigating the relationship between client-related workload indicators and workload proxies; (iv) explore the potential for early prediction of caseweight to inform workload management.
+Specific objectives include: (i) identifying significant predictors of client-related workload from intake assessment data, (ii) comparing the predictive accuracy of several machine learning models against traditional linear regression, (iii) investigating the relationship between client-related workload indicators and workload proxies, (iv) exploring the potential for early prediction of caseweight to inform workload management.

 Background

-In Canada and similar countries, outpatient Child and Youth Mental Health Services (CYMHS) face a significant volume of service referrals, posing challenges for agencies to deliver high-quality care that is both cost-effective and equitable in its work distribution (CYMHLAC, 2019).
-The typical, publicly funded CYMH agency is characterized by a high volume of referrals, long wait lists and caseloads containing a mix of clients with varying needs, requiring a range of services (CMHO, 2019).
+In Canada, and similar countries, outpatient Child and Youth Mental Health Services (CYMHS) face a significant volume of service referrals, posing challenges for agencies to deliver high-quality care that is both cost-effective and equitable in its work distribution (CYMHLAC, 2019).
+The typical, publicly funded, CYMH agency is characterized by a high volume of referrals, long wait lists and caseloads containing a mix of clients with varying needs, requiring a range of services (CMHO, 2019).
 At the same time, client need varies widely, with some requiring more intensive services than others, making it a challenge to distribute the work fairly among providers.

 Traditionally, agencies have relied on simple case counts to determine whether a provider has capacity to take on more; however we know that flat counts can not account for the individual client need nor the amount of support that each case might need.
 Indeed, the significance of the issue is highlighted by the findings of a 2019 audit of provincially-funded child and youth mental health agencies which out of 11 recommendations, two addressed caseloads specifically (CMHO, 2019).
-Among other issues, the report report stressed that case counts a static measure, failed to reflect the varying needs and intervention levels required by different clients.
+Among other issues, the report report stressed that case counts, a static measure, failed to reflect the varying needs and intervention levels required by different clients.

 Caseload versus workload